HMA to Present Online Fine Art Auction Fundraiser on November 1, 2020

 (Page down to see images of items featured in the Fine Art Auction.)

-The Huntington Museum of Art will host a fine art auction on Sunday, Oct.
-15, 2017, featuring nearly 150 works of art, to support the Museum.
-The works included in the sale were supplied by private donors, living artists, as well as a number of galleries doing business with the museum.
-The museum is proud again to be partnering with Garth’s Auctioneers & Appraisers of Delaware, Ohio.
+The Huntington Museum of Art will conduct its 5th Annual Fine Art Auction fundraiser on Sunday, November 1, 2020, at 2 p.m. as an online event.
+The works included in the sale were supplied by private donors, living artists, as well as a number of galleries doing business with the museum and can be viewed in an online catalog at https://www.invaluable.com/catalog/2wr3kezway

 West Virginia residents may obtain a summary of the registration and financial documents from the Secretary of State, State Capitol, Charleston, WV 25305.
 Registration does not imply endorsement.

 Kelsey Murphy (Ohio/West Virginia, 20th/21st c.), "Meadow Watch," 10-inch palace cutaway vase, comprises 6 colors (green/white/cobalt/crystal/aventureen/crystal) of Pilgrim glass.
 Photo by John Spurlock.

 Charles Linford, American, Pennsylvania/New Jersey (1846 - 1897), "Forest Landscape," oil on canvas, signed lower left, bears a label on the verso from Wunderlich Bros.
 Gallery in Pittsburgh, measures 18 x 26 inches unframed, 30.50 x 39 inches framed in a massive, period Barbizon frame.
 Photo by John Spurlock.